PennyLaneAI/pennylane/doc/introduction/templates.rst

     shape = BasicEntanglerLayers.shape(n_layers=2, n_wires=n_wires)
     weights = np.random.random(size=shape)

-If a template takes more than one weight tensor, the `shape` function returns a list of shape tuples.
+If a template takes more than one weight tensor, the ``shape`` method returns a list of shape tuples.

 Custom templates
 ----------------